How-to's and Support

 Configuration as code is the formal migration of config between environments, backed by a version control system.

 There's a lot packed into that sentence.
 First, you check your configuration into version control.
 This is a significant step for people who handle configuration "out of band."
 I've worked on systems that archived configs as tarballs.
-Then they copied them to each environment and edited to fit.
+Then, they copied them to each environment and edited them to fit.
 I've worked on others that shipped no configs and referred you to documentation.
 My personal favorite was watching an engineer migrate configs between terminal sessions—he copied and pasted them for every release.
-With CAC, you migrate your configurations in your release pipeline, alongside your application code.
+With CAC, you migrate your configurations in your release pipeline alongside your application code.

 If you need to change a setting, you treat it like any other code change.
 Depending on your system, you branch that change.
 You test it in each environment and then merge it back into the pipeline for production.
 Configuration as code means precisely what it says; you're treating your configs as if they were code.